 Investigation of assigned problems under the direction of a Graduate Studies Committee member; development and demonstration of competence in research design and execution; production of an acceptably written research report.
 For each semester hour of credit earned, the equivalent of one lecture hour a week for one semester.
+Health Education 296T and Prevention Science 296T may not both be counted.
 May be repeated for credit.
 Prerequisite: Graduate standing and written consent form.